FranciscaFCosta/QA-academic-testing-project/README.md

 * Microsoft Excel
 * Manual Testing Techniques

-## Challenges
-* Interpreting requirements and identifying relevant test scenarios
-* Ensuring test cases were clear, structured, and easy to understand
-* Identifying and covering potential edge cases

 ## What I Learned
 * The importance of carefully interpreting requirements to identify relevant test scenarios
 * How to design clear and structured test cases to validate system functionality
-* The value of using a Requirement Traceability Matrix (RTM) to ensure full requirement coverage
+* The value of using a Requirement Traceability Matrix to ensure full requirement coverage

 ## Notes
 The testing artifacts included in this repository were originally created in Portuguese as part of the Academy program.